• Skip to primary navigation

 • Roughly crush the tomatoes with your hand and add them to the sofrito.
 Give everything a good stir then add the stock.
 Bring to a gentle simmer and allow to cook for 30 minutes.

-• Remove the tomato soup from the flame and blend it using an immersion blender until desired consistency is achieved. ( For a rustic texture only give it a buzz or two and leave some tomato chunks in there)
+• Remove the tomato soup from heat and blend it using an immersion blender until desired consistency is achieved. ( For a rustic texture only give it a buzz or two and leave some tomato chunks in there)

 • Add the fresh basil reserving a couple of leaves for garnish.
 Ladle the soup into bowls and finish with a few drops of extra virgin olive oil and a drizzle of cream.
 Garnish with tiny basil leaves.